-For configurations with more than four fins it is assumed that the roll angle has no appreciable effect on the normal force.
-However, fin-fin interference causes the normal force to be less than that estimated directly by equation (3.52).
-According to reference [23, p.
-5-24], the the normal force coefficients for six and eight-fin configurations are 1.37 and 1.62 times that of the corresponding four-fin configuration, respectively.
+However, in configurations with many fins the fin-fin interference may cause the normal force to be less than that estimated directly by equation (3.52).
+According to reference [24, p.
+5-24], the normal force coefficients for six and eight-fin configurations are 1.37 and 1.62 times that of the corresponding four-fin configuration, respectively.
 The values for five and seven-fin configurations are interpolated between these values.